printerboi/spear/README.md

 ## Running the profiler

 Before running an analysis with spear, you have to profile your device with the built-in profiler.

+Run spear with the command `profile` and provide the number of iterations the profile gets averaged over as `<iterations>`.
+The parameter `<model>` expects the spear profile programs.
+Normally the profile model is found aftert the installation in the folder `/usr/share/spear/profile`

-Therefore, you have to compile the profile-scripts for your machine.
+You can compile the profile-scripts for your machine manually.
 We provided a shell-script to simplify this step.
 Run the script `utils/llvmToBinary/irToBinary.sh` and provide the path to the profile-folder e.g `../../profile/src` as argument to prepare the files.

-After the compilation run spear with the command `profile` and provide the number of iterations the profile gets averaged over.
 The parameter `<savelocation>` specifies the location where the generated profile will be saved E.g.:

 ```
-spear profile 10000 <savelocation>
+spear profile --iterations <iterations>
+              --model <model>
+              --savelocation <savelocation>
 ```
 Please execute the command above with elevated rights.
 Otherwise, Spear can not interfere the energy-values from the system, as the RAPL Interface is limited to elevated rights only.